Skip to main content

 How do I re-prompt users who previously denied push?

-You cannot show the system permission prompt again once the user has declined on iOS (or twice on Android).
-Instead, use the requestPermission(fallbackToSettings: true) SDK method, which opens the app’s notification settings page so the user can enable notifications manually.
+Once the system permission prompt has been exhausted (once on iOS, twice on Android), you cannot show it again.
+Instead, use the requestPermission(fallbackToSettings: true) SDK method or the Push Permission Prompt click action on an in-app message.
+Both open your app’s notification settings so the user can enable notifications manually.
 Pair this with an in-app message explaining why notifications are valuable.

-Android 13 (API level 33) introduced the runtime notification permission, requiring explicit user consent for push notifications.
+No. Only Android 13 (API level 33) and later.
+Android 13 introduced the runtime notification permission, requiring explicit user consent for push notifications.
+On Android 12 and lower, the app is granted notification permission automatically on install.

 iOS provisional push notifications